 Whatever the mix of in-house and agency, digital marketing is absolutely a team sport where you always want to put your best player on the field in every position.
 In today’s competitive marketing landscape, that’s how you stay nimble and gain a competitive advantage.

-Lauren Gannon is Vice President of Agency Services, Oracle Marketing Consulting.
+Lauren Gannon is Vice President of Agency Services, Oracle Digital Experience Agency.

 Clint Kaiser is the Head of the Analytic & Strategic Services team at Oracle Digital Experience Agency.
 His background in the email marketing space includes 20 years of experience with ESPs and digital agencies.
 His analytical approach to driving change in digital marketing is reflected in his quantitative approach to improving clients' business outcomes.